-- 1. when a student is pursuing a curriculum that has been superseded by a new one and the substitution tends to bring the old curriculum in line with the new; - 2. when there is conflict of hours between a required subject and another required subject; or - 3. when the required subject is not given.
+- a. when a student is pursuing a curriculum that has been superseded by a new one and the substitution tends to bring the old curriculum in line with the new; - b. when there is conflict of hours between a required subject and another required subject; or - c. when the required subject is not offered during the semester when the student needs it.

-Every petition for substitution:
+Every petition for substitution must:

-- 1. must involve subjects within the same department, if possible; if not, the two subjects concerned must be allied to each other; - 2. must be between subjects carrying the same number of units; and - 3. must be recommended by the adviser and by the heads of departments concerned.
+- a. involve subjects within the same department, if possible; if not, the two (2) subjects concerned must be allied to each other; - b. be between subjects carrying the same number of units; and - c. be recommended by the adviser and by the heads of departments concerned.